TONY-UMN43/Clothing-Classifier/README.md

 # Project Highlights
 - Created and Trained ResNet18 CNN Models using **PyTorch**
+- Uses BCEWithLogitsLoss for the Loss Function
 - Developed pipeline for **binary** classification
 - Visualized results with **matplotlib** and **confusion matrices**
 - Documented results in **Jupyter Notebook **

 # Project Description
-This project scans an image of and predicts whether the image contains a shoe or a sock.
+This project scans an image and predicts whether the image contains a shoe or a sock.

 # Technology Used
 - Jupyter Notebook